gramineproject/gramine/Documentation/quickstart.rst

 glibc vs musl
 -------------

-Most of the examples we provide use GNU C Library.
-If your application is build against musl libc, you can pass ``'musl'`` to :py:func:`gramine.runtimedir()` when generating the manifest from a template, which will mount musl libc (instead of the default glibc).
+Most of the examples we provide use GNU C Library (glibc).
+If your application is built against musl libc, you can pass ``'musl'`` to :py:func:`gramine.runtimedir()` when generating the manifest from a template, which will mount musl libc (instead of the default glibc).